pepaananen/BowlingScoreCalculator/README.md

 The following inputs will be accepted:

 	- For number of players
-		- Integer only
+		- Positive integer only.
 	- For player name
-		- Any string
+		- Any string.
-		- Null or empty string will result in "PlayerX" where "X" is the player number
+		- Null or empty string will result in "PlayerX" where "X" is the player number.
 	- For throw input
-		- Integer only
+		- Integer only.
-		- Between 0-10 inclusive
+		- Between 0-10 inclusive.
 		- Throw 1 and throw 2 must sum to 10 or less.

 Any invalid input will lead to a prompt for valid input.